 - Demonstration of the candidate’s strong commitment to shared governance

 - Demonstrated ability of the candidate to work with multiple constituencies

-- Demonstrated commitment to advancing the excellence of a department, a college, and/or the campus through extraordinary leadership within a service capacity
+- Demonstrated commitment to advancing the excellence of a unit, a college, and/or the campus through extraordinary leadership within a service capacity

 - Exemplary leadership skills that aid groups of individuals to advance novel initiatives or needed change

 The nomination is a two-step process.
 The review committee will screen initial nominations; nominators will be notified whether their nominee will move forward to Stage 2.